 Corn Belt Energy's conduit specifications for residential services.

-Please note: To ensure the safety of your family and the safety of our linemen, you are required to install and use a double-throw switch to keep your generator power from feeding back onto the power lines.
+Please note: To ensure the safety of your family and the safety of our linemen, you are required to install and use a double-throw switch, an automatic transfer switch or an interlock kit to keep your generator power from feeding back onto the power lines.
 Contact a licensed electrician to ensure proper installation.
-Connect the energy supplied by your stand-by generator through a double-throw switch to eliminate any possibility of connecting the stand-by power to the Corn Belt electric distribution system.
+Connect the energy supplied by your stand-by generator through one of these switches to eliminate any possibility of connecting the stand-by power to the Corn Belt electric distribution system.
 Should you accidentally connect your generator to our service lines, your generator will energize our distribution system through the transformer at your location.
 When this happens, your standby generator could pick up load beyond your property and become damaged.
 But even worse, the resulting primary voltage could fatally injure unsuspecting linemen working on our facilities.